4dn-dcic/fish_omics_format/docs/source/intro.rst

 extensions that will encompass single-molecule localization methods for volumetric imaging, such as OligoSTORM and OligoDNA-PAINT.

+.. note:: FOF-CT is designed to work both in the case in which the genome under study is un-modified and in the case in which it contains INSERTIONS or DELETIONS.

 In chromatin tracing experiments, polymer tracing algorithms are used to string together the localization of individual DNA bright Spots to reconstruct the three-dimensional (3D) path of chromatin fibers.
 Thus,